piyushranjan07/AI-CHATBOT-WITH-NLP-in-PYTHON/README.md

 # AI-CHATBOT-WITH-NLP-in-PYTHON
-this is the third task of my first summer internship in python programming
+this is third project of my first summer internship in python programming

 *COMPANY*: CODTECH IT SOLUTIONS